5 nights from: $1295 Single Supplement: FREE

 This evening, dinner is on your own.

-In a guided city tour this morning, you’ll witness the blend of Rococo, Baroque, and Art Noveau architecture for which Torino is known.
-Among the sites you’ll take in, surely the Mole Antonelliana is the most striking.
-You'll take an elevator ride up to the top of the 548-foot structure, leading you to a gallery where you'll revel in one of the best views of Turino.
+In a guided city tour this morning, you'll witness the blend of rococo, baroque, and art nouveau architecture for which Torino is known.
+Among the sites you'll take in, surely the Mole Antonelliana is the most striking.
+This museum is the world's tallest.
+You'll take an elevator ride up to the top of the 548-foot structure, leading you to a gallery where you'll revel in one of the best views of Torino.

 This afternoon, enjoy time for discoveries on your own.
 Perhaps you'll visit the Roman-built Palatine Towers, remnants of the ancient city gates.
 Or visit the Turin Cathedral, known for the controversial and much-debated shroud bearing an image of what proponents say is a crucified Jesus.